haacked/haacked.com/reviewing-merge-commits.markdown

 Well my hero [Russell Belfer](https://github.com/arrbee) (no blog, but he's [@arrbee on Twitter](https://twitter.com/arrbee)) to the rescue!
 He works on [LibGit2](https://github.com/libgit2/libgit2) so as you'd expect, he knows a thing or two about how Git works.

-For the following discussion, let's use [this merge commit](https://github.com/SignalR/SignalR/commit/cc5b002a5140e2d60184de42554a8737981c846c) from the SignalR project as an example.
-This merge commit merges their `release` branch into their `dev` branch.
-The SHA for this commit is `cc5b002a5140e2d60184de42554a8737981c846c` which is pretty easy to remember but to be fair to those with drug addled brains, I'll use `cc5b002a` as a shorthand to reference this commit.

 Recall that when you merge one branch into another, a new merge commit is created that points to both branches.
 In fact, a merge commit may have two or more parents as it's possible to merge multiple branches into one at the same time.
-But in most cases, as the one we have here, a merge commit has exactly two parents.
+But in most cases a merge commit has exactly two parents.

+Let's look at an example of [such a merge commit](https://github.com/SignalR/SignalR/commit/cc5b002a5140e2d60184de42554a8737981c846c) from the SignalR project.
+This commit merges their `release` branch into their `dev` branch.
+The SHA for this commit is `cc5b002a5140e2d60184de42554a8737981c846c` which is pretty easy to remember but to be fair to those with drug addled brains, I'll use `cc5b002a` as a shorthand to reference this commit.

 You can use git diff to look at either side of the merge.
 For example: